determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/_index.rst

 enables existing HPC workloads and Determined workloads to coexist and Determined workloads to access all of the advanced capabilities of the HPC workload manager.

-To install Determined on the HPC cluster, ensure that the :doc:`/setup-cluster/deploy-cluster/slurm/slurm-requirements` are met, then follow the steps in the :doc:`/setup-cluster/deploy-cluster/slurm/install-on-slurm` document.
+To install Determined on the HPC cluster, ensure that the :ref:`slurm-requirements` are met, then follow the steps in the :ref:`install-on-slurm` document.

 ***********
  Reference